-It depends on your relationship and on the rules of your company's health plan.
-More than a dozen states mandate that employer-sponsored group health insurance plans provide benefits for domestic partners if they provide them for spouses.
+States often mandate that employer-sponsored group health insurance plans provide benefits for domestic partners if they provide them for spouses.
 Employers who are self-insured aren’t subject to state insurance mandates, but many of them also provide domestic partner benefits.
 Some employer-sponsored plans may also let you insure your domestic partner’s children.

-You can’t be married to anyone else, and your domestic partner can’t be a close blood relative.
+Also, you can’t be married to anyone else, and your domestic partner can’t be a close blood relative.

 Don’t fudge the truth.
 Companies are taking a hard look at dependents to make sure no one is unfairly receiving health insurance benefits and to keep health care costs down.
 Many companies conduct dependent eligibility audits to make sure people listed as dependents qualify for coverage under the rules.

 Some employers pay a portion of the premium for dependents, but others require employees to foot the entire premium for their dependents.
 If your girlfriend and son qualify as dependents on your company’s plan, find out how much you’ll have to pay so you can prepare for the reduction in your paycheck.